Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

     If this system will store local email in /var/mail:
     # zfs create                                            rpool/var/mail

+    If you will use Postfix, it requires exec=on for its chroot.
+Choose:
+    # zfs inherit exec rpool/var
+    OR
+    # zfs create -o exec=on rpool/var/spool/postfix

     If this system will use NFS (locking):
     # zfs create -o com.sun:auto-snapshot=false \
                  -o mountpoint=/var/lib/nfs                 rpool/var/nfs